Yunukas/LastManStanding/README.md

-A top down platform game developed with Python using Arcade library.
+A top down platfor game developed with Python using Arcade library.